Prediction-Based Markov Violation Scores for Detecting Non-Markovian Observations in Reinforcement Learning: Experiments and Results

 \subsection{Combined Analysis}

-Phase~1 and Phase~2 independently establish two facts: the score tracks violation severity in high-dimensional environments (Spearman $\rho$ up to $0.78$, 60 observations per pair), and those same violations degrade reward (13 of 16 pairs significant after FDR correction).
-Figure~\ref{fig:combined} puts the two together by plotting Phase~1 violation scores against Phase~2 reward ratio for each condition.
+Phase~1 and Phase~2 independently establish two facts: MVS tracks violation severity in high-dimensional environments (Spearman $\rho$ up to $0.78$, 60 observations per pair), and those same violations degrade reward (13 of 16 pairs significant after FDR correction).
+Figure~\ref{fig:combined} puts the two together by plotting Phase~1 MVS against Phase~2 reward ratio for each condition.

-The scatter reveals a clear pattern: in environments where the score works correctly---primarily high-dimensional ones like HalfCheetah---points fan out to the right with increasing noise, and higher scores correspond to worse reward.
-In inverted environments, the score stays near zero regardless of noise level, so reward degrades without a corresponding signal.
+The scatter reveals a clear pattern: in environments where MVS works correctly---primarily high-dimensional ones like HalfCheetah---points fan out to the right with increasing noise, and higher MVS corresponds to worse reward.
+In inverted environments, MVS stays near zero regardless of noise level, so reward degrades without a corresponding MVS signal.
 This is consistent with the inversion mechanism from Section~\ref{subsec:inversion}.
-The qualitative takeaway is that the proposed method is most informative in environments where the random forest cannot easily memorize the noise---precisely the higher-dimensional settings where diagnosis is most needed.
+The qualitative takeaway is that MVS is most informative in environments where the random forest cannot easily memorize the noise---precisely the higher-dimensional settings where diagnosis is most needed.